 - Confirmation page

-Add a Visited page filter for the URL of the step before the drop-off you're targeting.
+Add a Viewed page filter for the URL of the step before the drop-off you're targeting.

 Depending on the structure of your URL, select either "contains", "starts with", "ends with", or "is" to specify the URL to filter by for this step.
 In this example, I'm interested in drop-offs before the confirmation page, so the first filter applies to the Order purchase page.

-Add another Visited page filter, this time for the drop-off step.
+Add another Viewed page filter, this time for the drop-off step.

 We suggest using one of the negative options for this filter: "does not contain", "does not start with", "does not end with", "is not".
 The option you choose for the filter will depend on the structure of your URL.

-With these two filters applied, in plain English, we're saying: Show me recordings of users who visited one page but didn't visit the following page in the flow.
+With these two filters applied, in plain English, we're saying: Show me recordings of users who viewed one page but didn't view the following page in the flow.
 We can then watch recordings of users matching these filters to: